Bat Symbolism and Meaning – Totem and Spirit

 Overall, bats have a special symbolism in African cultures.
 These animals represent protection, guidance, death and rebirth, and new beginnings.

 They are also linked to divinity and spirituality, helping to bring messages from the spirit world.
-Their symbolism is deeply intertwined with African culture, and they are often seen as a blessing or sign of good luck.
+Their symbolism is deeply intertwined with African culture, and they are often seen as a blessing or sign of good luck.6

 Greek

-Ancient Greeks believed bats were protectors of the underworld, mysterious creatures of the night, symbols of good luck, messengers from the gods, omens of death and misfortune.
+Ancient Greeks believed bats were protectors of the underworld, mysterious creatures of the night, symbols of good luck, messengers from the gods, and omens of death and misfortune.

 In some stories, they are seen as evil creatures that bring plague to humans.
 Bats were also believed to be a symbol of the goddess Hecate, who was associated with witchcraft and magic.